MightyKidsPreschool/website/src/about.md

     title: Welcome to Mighty Kids STEM Learning Center
     description: "**Registration for the 2020-2021 school year begins February 1st.
 The $100 registration fee is due at registration with the first month's tuition due July 1st 2020.
 Tours will be held Tuesdays and Wednesdays at 10am and Wednesdays at 5:30pm, no appoinment necessary.
     <br>
 We are a half-day Preschool and Elementary-aged before & after school program in Bothell, WA offering traditional Kindergarten readiness academics, play based learning and a leg up in STEM education.
 STEM stands for Science, Technology, Engineering and Mathematics.
 STEM learning in children breeds curiousity & prepares kids for today's technology and fosters creativity, but they'll just know they're having fun!
 We utilize hands-on activities, experiments and team building exercises.
 Our proprietary STEM curriculum is 90% screen free.
+Our holiday and weather closure schedule follows the Everett School District Calendar.
 <br>
 We provide a fun, nurturing environment for our students with low staff to student ratios (max 1:7) and positive discipline practices.
 We have seen great strides made by students as they navigate their very first experience in a group of their peers to being confident and comfortable excelling in new situations."
 sections: